-Browse our collection of videos for an inside look into the world of expedition cruising.
+Our collection of polar videos will give you an inside look into the world of expedition cruising.
+Embark on a virtual voyage to the remote destinations of the Arctic, Antarctica and the North Pole.
 It can be difficult to imagine the beauty of the polar regions if you've never seen them with your own eyes.
 A video tells a story, conveys emotion and captures the beauty of each special moment.
 Review destination highlights in short recaps and longer clips, watch interviews with scientists and guides, follow slideshows, explore polar tips, and more.
-Embark on a virtual adventure with Poseidon Expeditions!
+Visualize your next adventure with Poseidon Expeditions!

 Each year, Poseidon Expeditions takes the legendary icebreaker “50 Years of Victory” on a polar expedition cruise to the North Pole.
 This iconic Arctic destination can be considered an ultimate polar achievement.
 You will literally be standing at the top of the world!